Skip to content

 • A maximum of 100,000 records are permitted.

-To import a protected users CSV file:
+To import users from a CSV file:

 Import a users CSV file